MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Authentication to warehouses in Fabric

-In Fabric, 2 types of authenticated users are supported through the SQL connection string:
+In Fabric, two types of authenticated users are supported through the SQL connection string:
 1. AAD User principals, or user identities
 2. AAD Service principals